 Goodwill accepts most electronics and computers.
 NO CRT TV’s or Computer Monitors.

-Apple offers a store gift card for specific eligible items such as iPhones, smartphones, iPad, and Mac or PC desktop and notebook computers.
-Free shipping to recycler is included.
+Apple offers a trade in and/or free recycling for items such as iPhones, smartphones, iPad, and Mac or PC desktop and notebook computers.
+To learn more visite the Apple website at: https://www.apple.com/shop/trade-in

 Random This & That